 3 Years Old

-At 3 years old, this model is at the minimum age to ride forward facing.
+At 3 years old, we’d advocate that this model still ride rear facing.
 He weighs 36 pounds and is 36 inches tall.
 He’s got plenty of room to grow in the SlimFit.
 The low sides make climbing into the seat an easy task for him and the smooth harness adjuster makes securing him properly a simple task as well.

 5 Years Old